 The student will gain theoretical knowledge of the physical principles behind the measurements and construction of modern analytical instruments.
 With this knowledge the student should be able to apply modern instrumentation in work an research with knowledge and competence after a short practical training.

-The student will get knowledge about atomic absorption/emission spectroscopy, UV/IR/ spectroscopy, Gas chromatography, Liquid chromatography (HPLC), Mass spectroscopy and Nuclear magnetic resonance (NMR).
+The student will get knowledge about atomic absorption/emission spectroscopy, UV/IR/ spectroscopy, Gas chromatography, Liquid chromatography (HPLC) and Mass spectroscopy.

 Required prerequisite knowledge